hps/heartland-wp-ecommerce-plugin/README.md

 # **This repository is no longer maintained.**
+Our Globalpayments WP e-Commerce Plugin can be found <a href="https://github.com/globalpayments/globalpayments-wp-ecommerce-plugin" target="_blank">here</a>

 ## SecureSubmit WP e-Commerce Payment Gateway

 This extension allows WordPress WP e-Commerce cart to use the Global Payments Gateway.
 All card data is tokenized using Global Payments's SecureSubmit product.